-We’re a charitable trust dedicated to keeping our communities clean, safe and beautiful.
+We’re a not-for-profit organsation dedicated to keeping our communities clean, safe and beautiful.
 Our campaigns ‘Be A Tidy Kiwi’ and ‘Do the Right Thing’ have been part of New Zealand culture for nearly 50 years.
 Our rainbow logo is as recognisably Kiwi as L&P and jandals, and still proudly worn on Mr Vintage t-shirts today.

 In 1967, the New Zealand Government established the Anti Litter Council, the organisation that is now known as Keep New Zealand Beautiful.
 We started out tackling litter, and that’s still a big part of what we do.
 Today, though, our work includes graffiti removal and reduction and waste minimisation and recycling initiatives.
 Our wider environmental projects include community beautification and clean-up events, tree and garden planting and waterways and highway restoration.

 We run sustainability education programmes designed to inspire the next generation of Kiwis.
 We provide comprehensive resources to support members and volunteers in their community efforts.
 And our annual Keep New Zealand Beautiful Awards celebrate our best towns, cities and local heroes, who lead the way with their outstanding environmental and beautification work.